rubymotion-community/sugarcube/README.md

 -----

 CocoaTouch/iOS is a *verbose* framework.
-These extensions hope to make development in rubymotion more enjoyable by tacking "UI" methods onto the base classes (String, Fixnum, Numeric).
+These extensions hope to make development in rubymotion more enjoyable.
 With SugarCube, you can create a color from an integer or symbol, or create a UIFont or UIImage from a string.

-Some UI classes are opened up as well, like adding the '<<' operator to a UIView instance, instead of view.addSubview(subview), you can use the more idiomatic: view << subview.
+Some core classes are opened up as well, like adding the '<<' operator to a UIView instance, instead of view.addSubview(subview), you can use the more
+idiomatic: view << subview.

-The basic idea of SugarCube is to turn some operations on their head.
-Insead of
+The basic idea of SugarCube is to turn operations on their head.
+So instead of:

     UIApplication.sharedApplication.openURL(NSURL.URLWithString(url))